Rohannorden2121/FungiMap/README.md

 Resource optimization is an important technical achievement of FungiMap.
 Traditional metagenomics tools often require 32GB or more of RAM and specialized high-memory servers.
 Through algorithmic optimizations and very efficient data structures, FungiMap reduces memory requirements to a mere 2GB for demonstration purposes and 16GB for production workflows.
 This makes the analysis accessible on more basic types of hardware.

 The pipeline incorporates comprehensive error handling and logging to make troubleshooting easier and ensure reproducible results.
-All intermediate files are preserved with checksums for validation, and the complete analysis environment is placed in configuration files.
+All intermediate files are preserved with checksums for validation with the complete analysis environment is placed in configuration files.

 ## Performance Metrics and Validation